 Massages in Thailand, and for that matter Southeast Asia, are good and cheap!
 I should know!
 Some people become experts in Thai street food.
 I made myself an expert on Thai Massage.
 I made sure to take advantage in every place I visited.
-While researching Chiang Mai, Thailand, I learned from blog posts like this one by Poplar Travels about a Thai Prison Massage.

 The Thai Correctional Vocation Center trains women who are almost due for release in the art of Traditional Thai massage and saves a portion of the money earned for them when they are released.
 I liked the concept of the women learning a vocation to help them re-enter society and I love getting Thai Massages, so it was a win-win!